bun-press/bunpress/memory-bank/progress.md

 24. **Footer Components**: ✅ Implemented enhanced footer components with previous/next navigation, edit links, last updated timestamp, and customizable sections.
 25. **TypeScript Improvements**: ✅ Fixed all TypeScript errors and improved type definitions across the codebase.
 26. **Slot System**: ✅ Implemented comprehensive slot system for content injection with support for default fallback content and frontmatter configuration.
+27. **Docs Theme Testing**: ✅ Implemented comprehensive component and e2e tests for the docs theme.
+28. **Enhanced i18n Plugin**: ✅ Fixed path handling and improved error management in the internationalization plugin.

 ## In Progress